Lady Snowblood (manga): Characters

 The leader of a band of beggars who assists Oyuki in discovering the location of her kill list in return for Oyuki stealing a hojicho for him.

 Production

-Written by Kazuo Koike and illustrated by Kazuo Kamimura, Lady Snowblood was serialized in Shueisha's Weekly Playboy magazine between February 29, 1972 and March 6, 1973.
-The chapters were collected and published under the Playboy Zōkan imprint in two volumes on December 10, 1972 and March 15, 1973.
+Written by Kazuo Koike and illustrated by Kazuo Kamimura, Lady Snowblood was serialized in Shueisha's Weekly Playboy magazine between 29 February 1972, and 6 March 1973.
+The chapters were collected and published under the Playboy Zōkan imprint in two volumes on 10 December 1972, and 15 March 1973.
 Since then the manga has been republished in various editions by different publishers, including a 1976–1977 three volume edition by Akita Shoten, a five volume 1985 edition by Takeshobo, and a two volume 2001 edition by Kadokawa Shoten.

 Lady Snowblood: Resurrection Chapter (修羅雪姫 復活之章, Shurayuki-hime: Fukkatsu no Shō) was serialized in Weekly Playboy from November 1973 to June 1974.
+In 2006, this sequel was collected and published in two volumes, in original Japanese and French-translated editions.

-Lady Snowblood was translated and published in English between 2005–2006 by Dark Horse Comics as a series of four volumes, collected into more-or-less self-contained chapters.
+Lady Snowblood was translated and published in English between 2005 and 2006 by Dark Horse Comics as a series of four volumes, collected into more-or-less self-contained chapters.